ebrahimabdallah/Laravel-Up-Running/Chapter 3.md

 when a controller should only service a single route
 * Using the __invoke() method
-allows you to “invoke” an instance of a class,

 ```
 public function __invoke(User $user)
 {